tlevacon/academy/SQL/readme.md

 ## Scenarios

-Candidate will face various scenarios involving the use and modification of an sqlite database using the command line.
+Candidates will face various scenarios involving the use and modification of an sqlite database using the command line.